 Teachers are required to provide 1 hour of after school tutorial on Wednesdays to students who fail to meet standards on bi-weekly assessments.
-Students, in grades 3-5, who have been identified as not meeting standards on the District Computer Adaptive Assessment (CAA) in reading and/or math or are considered at-risk in reading and/or math, in January of 2014, will attend tutoring 1 hour a week afterschool.
 These students will receive instruction based on identified areas of weakness.
 Reading, ELA, and Math domain specific Coach Clinic books, which will be purchased with funds from Instruction section of the Title I budget, will be utilized in tutorial to target the specific domains reading, ELA, and math.

-Students in grades 2-5 who have been identified as not meeting standards on the District Computer Adaptive Assessment (CAA) and/or GCRCT in reading and/or math or are considered at-risk in reading and/or math, in May of 2015 will have the opportunity to attend Summer Academy provided by the District.
+Students in grades 2-5 who have been identified as not meeting standards on the District Computer Adaptive Assessment (CAAS) in reading and/or math or are considered at-risk in reading and/or math, in May of 2016 will have the opportunity to attend Summer Academy provided by the District.
 Students will attend Summer Academy for 4.5 hours per day for 20 days and receive instruction in all core content areas.